miniflux/website/src/docs/development.md

 Since Go 1.11, you don't need to work inside the `$GOPATH`.
 You can checkout the source code anywhere on your filesystem.

-Miniflux is using [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
+Miniflux uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

 <h2 id="compilation">Compilation <a class="anchor" href="#compilation" title="Permalink">¶</a></h2>